abilandz/PH8124/Lecture_5/Lecture_5.md

 someCommand &> outputAndError.log
 ```

-This way we can keep the whole printout which command has produced during execution permanently in some local files, separately for _stdout_ and _stderr_, or combined .
-Then later at any point by inspecting those printouts in the files we can trace back the whole execution, which helps enormously the code development and debugging.
+This way, we can keep the whole printout the command has produced during execution permanently in some local files, separately for _stdout_ and _stderr_, or combined.
+Then, at any point later, by inspecting those printouts in the files we can trace back the whole execution, which helps enormously the code development and debugging.

 If we re-execute the above examples, the previous content of specified files will be overwritten with the new information.
-If instead, you want the new information to be appended to the existing content of those files, use instead the operators: ```1>>```, ```2>>``` and ```&>>```.
+If, instead, you want the new information to be appended to the existing content of those files, use instead the operators: ```1>>```, ```2>>``` and ```&>>```.

 If the file descriptor number is not specified, it is defaulted to 1, i.e. ```>``` is exactly the same as ```1>```, and ```>>``` is exactly the same as ```1>>```.